 Whatever you do, be disciplined about never borrowing from your 401k.
 Over the years, emergencies will come up, and you will need to cover unexpected expenses like if your car breaks down.
 Find other ways to cover these expenses.
 Your 401k is for one thing only: funding your retirement.

 - Start an investment portfolio.
-These days, many Millennials are deliberately “traveling light” financially — for example, by choosing not to own a car or by delaying buying their own home.
-If you are one of these Millennials, remember that you still need to cover the basics: building a cash cushion, paying down debt, and saving for retirement.
+These days, many younger people are deliberately “traveling light” financially — for example, by choosing not to own a car or by delaying buying their own home.
+If you are one of these people, remember that you still need to cover the basics: building a cash cushion, paying down debt, and saving for retirement.
 But by spending less and assuming less debt, you may be in a position to start an investment portfolio earlier than your peers.
 Do it.
 Time is on your side, and the earlier you begin, the more you will have when you need it in the future.Don’t worry about making mistakes.
 The truth is, you don’t really have to “learn” investing before doing it; you can get started investing in just a few simple steps.
 To get set up: call one of the high-quality, low-fee money management companies, like Vanguard, Fidelity or T. Rowe Price, tell them about yourself and ask them to tell you what type of account or fund you need, and what minimum investment requirements apply.
 These companies, which are the gold standard in the financial services industry, are extremely knowledgeable and committed to serving their clients (who, in the case of Vanguard, are also their shareholders).
 Companies like this get you started with a comprehensive, diversified, low cost fund that will serve you well as a beginning investor.
 Follow their recommendations and you won’t go wrong.